-Google has recently updated its default calendar settings to tackle unsolicited meeting invitations to personal emails in an effort to combat spam.
+Google has updated its default calendar settings to tackle unsolicited meeting invitations to personal emails to combat spam.
 This update aims to prevent spam invites from unnecessarily blocking Gmail users' calendars and being inundated with spam requests.

-This setting is only a default when the prospect’s contact email is a personal email address.
-Sending calendar invitations to business emails should not be affected by this default setting.
+This setting is only a default when the prospect's contact email is a personal email address.
+This default setting should not affect calendar invitations to business emails.

 If a calendar invitation is sent to a personal email, and you have not interacted with them via email, they will need to confirm their booking by clicking on a confirmation link within their email inbox.